 If you take away one thing from reading this, it should be this: take control of your life, in whatever manner that entails.
 Don’t be at someone else’s whim.
 When we lived in Bristol, our friends would stress us out with constant nudges to go out and drink when Jess didn’t want to.
 It wore her down.
 When we worked in Korea, the corporate corruption wore us both down.
 So take control.
 Say no to the things you don’t want to do.
 Try your best to choose things for yourself – things that are good and healthy for you.
 Your best life comes from your own decisions and the things you build because of them.

-Have a look at these Seven Books About Mental Health That May Help before you go.
+Have a look at these Seven Books About Mental Health That May Help and these Five Proactive Ways to Give Your Mental Health a Boost before you go.